Are You Eligible for Permit Parking?

 We recognize that in some neighborhoods, zoned parking participants may wish to set the limit for Vehicle-Specific Permits at more or fewer than three cars per household and have set up resident-initiated procedures for making such a change.
 This change can take place if 60 percent of the households in a particular zone sign a citizen-initiated petition, specifying a different limit.
 Residents interested in pursuing such a change in their zone should complete a petition form.
 For more information, email us or call 703-228-3344.

 Residents may give a FlexPass or Short-Term Visitor Pass to their guests, allowing them to park on a zoned street.
-Short-Term Visitor Passes are tags hung from the rearview mirror.
+Short-Term Visitor Passes are placed face-up on the dashboard.
 Residents fill in the circles and write the dates for which the pass is effective.
 Each pass is valid for up to three consecutive days.
 Short-term visitor passes may not be sold or transferred to people not visiting the residence, and violations of this provision will result in forfeiture of receiving the short-term visitor passes for the current and following year.

 People who own real estate located in a restricted zone but don’t reside at that location may apply for a Landlord Permit at no cost.
 These placards enable the owner to park at the zoned address for the purpose of conducting business concerning the property.